KijoSal-dev/Cryptocurrency-Advisor-/README.md

 NLP: Use NLTK to handle more natural language queries.

 Ethics Alert: Add a disclaimer like “Crypto is risky—always do your own research!”

+## to run project
+cd project
+npm install (Install dependencies just in case they aren't up to date in that folder) npm run dev